Food is a love language! And a powerful reinforcer.

 These can be used for slightly more difficult tasks in mildly distracting environments.

 The tier is usually made of softer treats & meatier ingredients.
-These are some treats that are medium value for most dogs.

 Squeasy Snacker - Fill these with wet dog food, peanut butter, whipped cream cheese, or even baby food.
 Depending on what you fill them with, these can be higher value for dogs, hold their attention for longer & are great for winter walks while wearing mittens!
 Calories vary.